How to setup basic web push notification functionality using a Flask backend

 Testing the client side functionality

-We first start the server by running the flask run
+We first start the server by running the flask run command

 Once the server starts, open localhost:5000 in the browser.
 Keep the Developer tools open on the side.
 In case you haven’t done this before, it is available under “More Tools” section in Chrome menu.
 Or you can press Ctrl + Shift + I. Once the site loads, you should see a dialog which asks you for notification permissions.
 Click on Allow.